Ryan Stewart, DO

 Common types include:

-• Uterine prolapse — the uterus descends into the vaginal canal
+• Uterine prolapse — the uterus drops down into the vagina.

-• Rectocele — the rectum pushes into the back vaginal wall
+• Rectocele — the rectum pushes into the back wall of the vagina.

-• Vaginal vault prolapse — the top of the vagina drops after hysterectomy
+• Vaginal vault prolapse — the top of the vagina drops, usually after a hysterectomy.

 Learn more about pelvic organ prolapse